kubeflow/community/proposals/bootstrapper-proposal.md

 | deployment | data scientist | controller | Continue with normal deployment processing normally done in [Server.Run](https://github.com/kubeflow/kubeflow/blob/master/bootstrap/cmd/bootstrap/app/server.go) |

 RBAC rules will be created to enable actions on resources at the cluster level and actions on resources scoped by a namespace.
 The initialization phases will perform actions at the cluster level.
 The deployment phases will perform actions within a namespace.
+ServiceAccounts will be modified to use RoleBindings of the active user.

 ## Non-Goals